 "Think of all our knowledge-generating processes, our whole culture and civilization, and all the thought processes in the minds of every individual, and indeed the entire evolving biosphere as well, as being a gigantic computation.
-The whole thing is executing a self-motivated, self-generating computer program."
-[22].
+The whole thing is executing a self-motivated, self-generating computer program [24]."

 5. And one more thing about your point that a computation is to "start with the entire input presented".
-Since all of my counterexamples indeed require the entire input to be "present", I will assume that you mean "start with the entire input residing in the memory of the computer".
-(Incidentally, some of my counterexamples assume the latter as well.)
+Since all of the counterexamples in Section 3 indeed require the entire input to be "present", one assumes that you mean "start with the entire input residing in the memory of the computer".
+(Incidentally, some of the counterexamples in Section 3 assume the latter as well.)
 The relevant point here is this: Hopcroft himself has a well-known algorithm that makes no such assumption about the entire input residing in memory.
-As stated in response to Misconception 3 above, one of the most dramatic illustrations of the interweaving of input and output with calculation is the well-known linear-time planarity testing algorithm of Hopcroft and Tarjan [31].
-In order to determine whether a graph with n vertices is planar, Step 1 of that algorithm avoids a computation that could potentially run in time at least quadratic in n, by reading in the edges of the graph one at a time from the outside world; if there is one more edge than the absolute maximum stipulated by Euler's formula, namely 3n - 6 (the paper actually uses the loose bound 3n - 3 in order to allow for n < 3), the graph is declared nonplanar [31].
+As stated in response to Misconception 4 in Section 4.4, one of the most dramatic illustrations of the interweaving of input and output with calculation is the well-known linear-time planarity testing algorithm of Hopcroft and Tarjan [32].
+In order to determine whether a graph with n vertices is planar, Step 1 of that algorithm avoids a computation that could potentially run in time at least quadratic in n, by reading in the edges of the graph one at a time from the outside world; if there is one more edge than the absolute maximum stipulated by Euler's formula, namely 3n - 6 (the paper actually uses the loose bound 3n - 3 in order to allow for n < 3), the graph is declared nonplanar [32].